orogene/orogene/docs/COMMANDS.md

 There are three parts to commands:

  * The data structure with `clap` annotations that is used for command line arguments.
- * The implementation of `OroCommand` that contains the actual exectuion of the commands.
+ * The implementation of `OroCommand` that contains the actual execution of the commands.
  * The implementation of `OroCommandLayerConfig` that is used to pass configuration details to the command.

 The last point can be skipped if you use `#[derive(OroCommand)]` on the struct.